Frequently Asked Questions

 In a word yes, but be aware that most small town stations will close at night.
 The majority of them will have a 24/7 card service taking most major credit cards but there is the odd exception.
 Murchison for example closes 9pm to 6am and doesn’t have an afterhour service (unless you want to fill your bike with diesel!) so the nearest fuel is St Arnaud (60km) or Springs Junction (83km).
 You will rarely have to travel more than 150km between stations but if you’re heading into remote places we can supply a 1ltr fuel container ‘just in case’.

-How far will I travel each day?
+How far will I travel each day and is there a limit?

 which has lots of useful information.